- Formed in early 1996 by Chairman Peter Mitchell as ‘Small Practitioners Association’, and in 2003 became The Society of Professional Accountants.

 - Within the ensuing Report issued in September 1996 SPA identified a number of key objectives to be pursued both within and outside the ICAEW.

-- In November 1997 Peter Mitchell, Chairman was elected to the ICAEW Council for Beds, Bucks and Herts constituency, from which he retired in 2015; currently three SPA members sit on Council and our Chairman plus three other SPA members sit on the ICAEW Practice Committee.
+- In November 1997 Peter Mitchell, Chairman was elected to the ICAEW Council for Beds, Bucks and Herts constituency, from which he retired in 2015; currently three SPA members sit on Council and our Treasurer, Nigel Hughes is Chairman of ICAEW Practice Committee plus three other SPA members sit on the Committee.

 Our stated policy